-Between now and May 2018, you need to take steps to ensure that the way you handle data in your school will be in line with the new rules under the General Data Protection Regulation (GDPR).
-Here are the resources you need to prepare.
+You must take steps to ensure that the way you handle data in your school is in line with the new rules under the General Data Protection Regulation (GDPR).
+Here are the resources you need to get compliant and stay compliant.

 Your contracts with third parties which process personal data on your behalf must cover new points to be GDPR-compliant.
 Download our checklist to make sure your contracts address the new rules, and send our template letter to carry out the required due diligence on your suppliers.

 The GDPR classifies some data as 'special category', meaning it's sensitive and needs more protection.
 Read on to find out what kind of data is defined this way in schools, and the conditions you can use to justify why you need to process it.

 Read this article for guidance on recording consent to process pupils’ personal data under the GDPR.
 You can also see examples of how two schools are managing consent, plus some top tips to help you manage your consent procedures efficiently.

 Figure out what to do with your old photographs of pupils and staff with the GDPR in place.
 We look at whether previous consent will be enough and explain that you may not need to seek consent if archiving photos for certain purposes.

 Use our process to help you work out whether you need to seek consent for processing personal data under the GDPR.
 If you do, use our template consent forms that cover the most likely situations where you'll need to seek consent or use our checklist to ensure your own forms meet the new rules.